DataDog/dd-sdk-android/docs/rum_collection.md

   - `FragmentViewTrackingStrategy`: Every fragment in your application is considered a distinct view.
   - `NavigationViewTrackingStrategy`: If you use the Android Jetpack Navigation library, this is the recommended strategy.
 It automatically tracks the navigation destination as a distinct view.
   - `MixedViewTrackingStrategy`: Every activity or fragment in your application is considered a distinct view.
 This strategy is a mix between the `ActivityViewTrackingStrategy` and `FragmentViewTrackingStrategy`.

-  **Note**: For `ActivityViewTrackingStrategy`, `FragmentViewTrackingStrategy`, or `MixedViewTrackingStrategy` you can validate which `Fragment` or `Activity` is tracked as a RUM view event by providing a `ComponentPredicate` implementation in the constructor.
+  **Note**: For `ActivityViewTrackingStrategy`, `FragmentViewTrackingStrategy`, or `MixedViewTrackingStrategy` you can filter which `Fragment` or `Activity` is tracked as a RUM View by providing a `ComponentPredicate` implementation in the constructor.

-  By default RUM Monitor for View tracking runs in manual mode so if you decide not to provide a view tracking strategy you will have to manually send the views by calling the start/stop View API methods yourself.
+  **Note**: By default RUM Monitor for View tracking runs in manual mode so if you decide not to provide a view tracking strategy you will have to manually send the views by calling the start/stop View API methods yourself.

 3. Configure and register the RUM Monitor.
 You only need to do it once, usually in your application's `onCreate()` method: